-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Britain is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Britain is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Britain who work in office and administrative support (13.94%), sales jobs (10.58%), and food service (7.33%).
+Unlike some cities, New Britain isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Britain are a mix of both white- and blue-collar jobs.
+Overall, New Britain is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in New Britain who work in office and administrative support (10.50%), sales jobs (9.76%), and healthcare suport services (6.31%).

-In terms of college education, New Britain is nearly on par with the US average for all cities of 21.84%: 18.41% of adults 25 and older in New Britain have a bachelor's degree or advanced degree.
+The education level of New Britain citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.85% of adults 25 and older in New Britain have a college degree.

 New Britain is an extremely ethnically-diverse city.
 The people who call New Britain home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in New Britain, accounting for 43.29% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of New Britain residents report their race to be White, followed by Black or African-American.
-New Britain also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.13% of the city’s residents.
-Important ancestries of people in New Britain include Italian, Irish, French, and German.
+Important ancestries of people in New Britain include Polish, Italian, Irish, French, and German.